 Sassamon was born c.1620 in the Blue Hills area of Canton, MA.
 Not too much is known about his early life.
 We know very little about how he looked.
 He may have attended an “Indian Charity School” in Cambridge as a boy.
 He lived with his parents in Dorchester (now Milton, MA) for many years.
 Increase Mather (1639-1723), a notable Puritan clergyman, recorded that Sassamon’s mother and father “died [as] Christians,” perhaps in a 1633 smallpox epidemic.
 In his youth, Sassamon was sheltered in the family of an Englishman, Richard Callicott (1604-1686) of Dorchester, who probably helped him learn to speak and write English.
 In 1637 “Sosoman, the Indian” served with Callicott (on the commissary staff with the rank of sergeant) as a soldier and interpreter for the colonial troops fighting in the Pequot War (1636-1638).
 During the war, according to Captain John Underhill (1597-1672), “an Indian with us that was an interpreter [most likely Sassamon]” killed a Pequot warrior who noticed that he was “in English clothes” and shouted, “What are you, an Indian or an Englishman?”
 After the war, Sassamon may have married a captive Pequot woman.

-With Waban of Nonantum, Sassamon was among the Native leaders of the first group of Algonquians who moved to Natick in 1651 to establish the first “Praying Indian Town.”
+With Waban of Nonantum, Sassamon was among the Native leaders of the first group of Algonquian-speaking Natives who moved to Natick in 1651 to establish the first “Praying Indian Town.”
 They had the support of Rev. John Eliot. a well-connected Puritan minister who led the colonial missionary efforts and was called “Apostle to the Indians” by many of his contemporaries.
 Sassamon helped to build the town’s first meetinghouse and worked in Natick as a schoolmaster and translator.
 As one of Eliot’s favorite and most talented students, he studied for a semester in 1653 at Harvard College with Eliot’s son, John Jr., and two other young Englishmen.
 (Two years later, Harvard opened a new college building to educate young Native men.)
-Sassamon converted to Christianity and, in 1660, in Natick, he was likely among the first 15 “Praying Indians” who were recognized by Puritan ministers as well-informed and genuinely committed “visible saints” who were ready to form the first Puritan church for Algonquian people.
+Sassamon converted to Christianity and, in Natick in 1660, he was likely among the first 15 “Praying Indians” who were recognized by Puritan ministers as well-informed and genuinely committed “visible saints” who were ready to form the first Puritan church for Algonquian people.

-With the help of Sassamon, among other Native linguists, Eliot became the first Englishman to make a serious effort to learn the Algonquin languages spoken by eastern New England Natives in the 17th century.
+With the help of Sassamon and other Native linguists, Eliot became the first Englishman to make a serious effort to learn the Algonquin languages spoken by eastern New England Natives in the 17th century.
 Knowledge of the language and the ability to write it phonetically was the basis for his major work: translating the Christian Bible into the Algonquian languages.
 [The Natick Historical Society has a second edition of the Algonquian (Eliot) Bible, printed in 1685.]
 Sassamon was one of Eliot’s primary assistants in translation, and he may have created the method that Eliot and his English teachers used in teaching Native students to read English.

 As a Massachusett man who could speak and write English and one of the few bilingual people in the colony, Sassamon played a unique and vital role in the evolving relations between Algonquian and English people.
 For many Puritans, Sassamon exemplified the success of their efforts to convert and assimilate indigenous people into English colonial society.
 For many Algonquians, Sassamon provided a crucial link to the Massachusetts Bay colonists.
 Sassamon was, paradoxically, a highly valued insider in both cultures and also a somewhat enigmatic outsider when conflicts made adversaries of the Algonquians and the English.
 As prize-winning historian Jill Lepore wrote, Sassamon was “…caught between two worlds but fully accepted by neither.”

 Late in his life, Sassamon maintained close relationships with several Algonquian leaders, including Massasoit (c1581-1661), sachem of the Wampanoags.
 After Massasoit’s death, Sassamon acted as an interpreter and scribe for Massasoit’s sons: first, for Wamsutta (c1634-1662), whom the colonists called Alexander, and later, from 1664 to 1666, for Metacom (1638-1676), known as Philip, or King Philip.
 In 1664, with Eliot’s support, Sassamon and others from Natick went to Metacom to teach him to read (and possibly to provide Eliot with reports on Metacom’s activities).
-Later, in about 1671, Sassamon became Metacom’s aide and teacher.
+In about 1671, Sassamon became Metacom’s aide and teacher.

 Subsequently, with Eliot’s guidance, Sassamon began “a serious missionary effort” among the Wampanoag and Narragansett people, and he established a home near Taunton with his second wife, a daughter of Tuspaquin (known as the Black Sachem of the Assawompsetts).
 Sassamon and his wife had at least one daughter.
-The historical record does not indicate that Sassamon’s missionary efforts were successful.
+The historical record does not indicate whether Sassamon’s missionary efforts were successful.
 Indeed, Metacom/King Philip strongly resisted missionary efforts and would go on to lead the opposition among many Native nations to the increasing dominance of the English colonists.

 READ MORE about

-Takawambpait, Natick’s first Native American minister, click here
+TAKAWAMBPAIT, Natick’s first Native American minister, click here

 NATICK’S BEGINNINGS, CLICK HERE